Choking hazards for small children

 Source: American Academy of Pediatrics

-Interview with Jennifer Adu-Frimpong, MD, at time of interview a pediatric emergency medicine fellow at Emory University School of Medicine in Atlanta, Georgia.
+Interview with Jennifer Adu-Frimpong, MD, at time of interview a pediatric emergency medicine fellow at Emory University School of Medicine in Atlanta, Georgia; now an emergency medicine and trauma specialist at Children's National Hospital in Washington, DC.

 Interview with Xavier Barrios, an otolaryngologist and ear, nose, and throat specialist in San Francisco.